 How CPU Throttling Works

 As you already know, CPU throttling is designed to manage the performance of a CPU by adjusting its operating parameters to prevent overheating and reduce power consumption.
-But what is the CPU throttling mechanics?
-The following steps illustrate how CPU throttling works:
+But what are its mechanics?
+The following steps illustrate how dynamic frequency scaling works:

 • Monitoring: The CPU constantly monitors various parameters, including temperature, voltage, and workload.
 If a certain threshold is breached, e.g., temperature rises beyond Tjmax level or the power supplied to the CPU hits the predefined limits, the throttling mechanism is triggered.